sifis-home/wp2-documents/wp2-deliverable-2.1/wp2-deliverable-2-1.md

 - Coverage Tools: highlight which test cases cover parts of the code run to ensure test quality.

 Software Quality is an aspect that has fundamental importance within the SIFIS-Home project together with Security and Privacy.

+The purpose of this document is providing the theoretical and practical aspects of measuring the quality and security of source code produced in the SIFIS-Home project or by third-party developers developing apps expected to run on the SIFIS-Home framework.

 SIFIS-Home will provide developers with software verification and evaluation tools to assess and communicate the overall quality of source code and produced applications to end-users in a user-friendly way.